joonasrooben/NLP-text2emoji/README.md

 * [Emoji Prediction: Extensions and Benchmarking](https://arxiv.org/ftp/arxiv/papers/2007/2007.07389.pdf)[[6]](#6)
 The goal of the paper is very similar to ours - to predict the most appropriate emoji(s) to a given piece of text.
 They used the BERT and DeepMoji models for prediction.
 The authors address the problem of the lack of a benchmark dataset in the field of emoji prediction.
 They state that the insufficent means make it difficult to compare the performances of different emoji prediction models.
 Therefore, they provide such benchmark datasets and are waiting for other researchers to base their work on the datasets.
 As this article is fairly new (from August of 2020), it is a good opportunity for us to make use of the data.
 The only downside seems to be that the data and code for this paper is available only upon request.

+## Method

+In this section we will give an overview of the data we used and which methods we used for the work.

 ### Data